Caveat: Jeffers’ Answer

 Then, the 6-2 class is – lo and behold – canceled.
 This is the way things go, when working in Korea.
 Last minute changes with no warning, for no clear reason.
 There’s an upcoming sixth grade assembly, and the 6-2 teacher wants to focus their time on preparing, rather than have an English class.
 I respect the 6-2 teacher a lot – her class is not a group of angels just by virtue of fate or coincidence, obviously – I assume there’s something in her teaching style and classroom management skills that has created this behavioral miracle.
 For this reason, I don’t resent or in any way criticize her cancellation of the class, even to myself – it’s her judgment call.
 But I’ll miss the positivity of that particular group of kids, and I’m not sure when I’ll get to use the lesson plan I came in early to put together.

-I have a free period, after recess.
+So I have a free period, after recess.
 I spend the time preparing for my afterschool classes.
 I go online to check my email, but only briefly – the new classroom configuration is not hospitable to lurking and web-surfing.
 In this respect, I wonder if there was some intentionality on the part of the administration, because they were in some way trying to discourage this kind of behavior on the part of their English department.
 But I doubt it.
-Nothing about the new classroom spells out "planning" or kid-centered "intentionality," to be honest.
-It's the sort of classroom someone who doesn't work with children would come up with.
-Which isn't far from the truth, I expect.
+Nothing about the new classroom spells out “planning” or kid-centered “intentionality,” to be honest.
+It’s the sort of classroom that someone who doesn’t work with children would come up with.
+That isn’t far from the truth, I expect.

 At 12:30, we have lunch.
 Lunch is always one of my favorite times of the day, even when the food is of dubious quality.
-I love seeing all the kids, hyper and yet somehow managing to stay within the behavioral constraints of the feeding themselves.
+I love seeing all the kids, hyper and yet somehow managing to stay within the behavioral constraints of feeding themselves.
 They grab their steel trays, chopsticks and spoons, and go past the lunch ladies scooping out rice and soup and kimchi and a few other random things.
-They zigzag in weird patterns as they emerge from the food line, trying to find the row of tables where their particular class has been sited by their homeroom teacher – each time it's different.
+They zigzag in weird patterns as they emerge from the food line, trying to find the row of tables where their particular class has been sited by their homeroom teacher – each time it’s different.
 The homeroom teacher may or may not be paying any attention whatsoever.
 You can learn a lot about homeroom teachers by watching how they manage their kids in the lunchroom.
 Some sit with their kids reliably, and inspect trays.
 Others join other teachers and seem unaware their kids are in the lunchroom.
-I'm not sure either pattern represents something optimal – I could seen benefits to both approaches.
-But it's interesting to watch, sociologically.
+I’m not sure either pattern represents something optimal – I could seen benefits to both approaches.
+But it’s interesting to watch, sociologically.

-I don't remember what was actually given to eat, on Monday.
-The kimchi has been atrocious, lately – a byproduct of the national cabbage shortage crisis, meaning the lunchroom is skimping on quality, I suppose.
-Unlike the kids, the adults don't get served by the lunch ladies – we have our own line where we serve ourselves.
+I don’t remember what was actually given to eat, on Monday.
+The kimchi has been atrocious, lately – a byproduct of a national cabbage shortage crisis.
+It ends up meaning that the lunchroom is skimping on quality, I suppose.
+Unlike the kids, the adults don’t get served by the lunch ladies – we have our own line where we serve ourselves.
 I try to fill my tray in such a way that I know I confidently empty my tray completely.
 I like that feeling of closure of having an empty tray at the end of lunch – I hate seeing how much food is wasted, to be honest.
 Koreans, having been a nation on the verge of starvation 50 years ago, have become very cavalier with how they throw around food, I think.
 It makes me a little bit sad.

 I love lunch because dozens of kids say a soft “hello, teacher” as they walk past me.
 I always try to say hello back – although sometimes it makes me feel like a greeter at a party.
 After lunch, kids will chase after us (the four English teachers – we always eat lunch as a “team,” which seems to be nearly unique to our department, and I’m not sure where this tradition comes from or who came up with it) and say “hello” or ask the random, peculiar questions that ten year olds can come up with, given very limited English.
 “Do you like tigers?”
 “I’m a crazy monkey!”